Healthcare Compliance LMS: What Operators Actually Need for Survey-Ready Training

 What separates a healthcare compliance LMS from a generic LMS

-Generic LMS platforms are built to play SCORM courses and track completions.
+Generic LMS platforms play SCORM courses and track completions.
 That is table stakes.
 The healthcare compliance LMS your accreditation specialist actually needs does five things a generic LMS does not:

-At AccrediCulture, this is the part we obsess over.
+At AccrediCulture, we obsess over this part.
 A healthcare compliance LMS is one module inside a single command center.
 Training shows up as evidence on the same screen where chart audits, EM drills, policies, and CAPAs live.
 That is what continuous readiness looks like in practice.

 Frequently asked questions